gheenie/fun-pokemon-battler/README.md

 ### Data Structures

 ​
-We have already had a plan of what structures we wanted to use to make this game, you will find that to begin with they are very clear as to what we want you to do, but as you progress they are more open to how you want to implement them.
+Below you will find a plan of what structures we think will be useful for the game.
+You will find that to begin with they are very clear as to what we want you to do, but as you progress they are more open to how you want to implement them.
 ​

 ## Pokemon (one class)

----

-`Properties`
+### Properties

 - A Pokemon will need to have the following properties:
   ​